View Document Text

 trades without your prior approval.

-Under certain circumstances, we may exercise our discretionary authority to replace any Investment Manager
+Under certain circumstances, we will exercise our discretionary authority to replace any Investment Manager

 and/or investment(s) held in your account(s) with a different Investment Manager or investment(s) without your